Homemade Tzatziki Sauce

 Instructions

-• Cover and refrigerate for at least 2 hours prior to using.
+• Cover and refrigerate for at least 2 hours before using.

 Nutrition